Twins vs. Guardians Player Props Betting Odds

 MLB Props Today: Minnesota Twins

-- The Twins' Bailey Ober (3-2) will make his eighth start of the season.
+- The Twins will hand the ball to Sonny Gray (4-0) for his 12th start of the season.

-- He has started seven games this season, earning a quality start (6 or more IP, 3 or fewer ER) in three of them.

-- Ober has seven starts in a row of five innings or more.

 |Opponent